ghc-proposals/ghc-proposals/README.rst

 How to amend an accepted proposal
 ---------------------------------

+Some proposals amend an existing proposal.
+Such an ammendment :

+* Makes a significant (i.e. not just editorial or typographical) change, and hence warrants approval by the commitee
-Some proposals amend an existing proposal, i.e. make a change that is more than editorial in nature (and warrant approval by the committee), but are too small or too much tied to the existing proposal to be their own proposal.
-Often, this happens after a proposal is accepted, but before or while it is implemented.
+* Is too small, or too closely tied to the existing proposal, to make sense as a new standalone proposal.

+Often, this happens
+after a proposal is accepted, but before or while it is implemented.
 In these cases, a PR that _changes_ the accepted proposal can be opened.
 It goes through the same process as an original proposal.